yuvaramsingh94/AdvancedLaneDetection/writeup_template.md

 **Advanced Lane Finding Project**

 The steps of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images and store them as a pickle file.
-* Break the video feed into seperate images .
+* Break the video feed into separate images .
 * Apply undistortion methods in opencv to correct the input image .
 * Convert Color space from RGB to HLS .
 * From HLS remove the saturation channel and apply threshold .